maglore9900/max_headroom/README.md

 written in python, using langchain, langgraph, etc.

 written to work on Windows.
-Agent and logic will run on linux but tools are currently windows only.
+Agent and logic will run on linux but some tools are currently windows only.

 it currently will respond as an LLM like usual, but also has the following capabilities: